Maximilian-Seitz/ExDemonKing/chapters/Chapter_3.md

 Staying within the valley drastically lowered the chances of an encounter, so I felt fairly safe from their kind.

-The journey eventually took it's toll on my stamina.
+The journey eventually took its toll on my stamina.
 I hadn't become tired, but my feet and the muscles in my legs ached.
 A stream I encountered served as an adequate location to rest, flowing by some rocks suitable as seating.